root-project/root/README/ReleaseNotes/v620/index.md

    ```{.cpp}
       TFile *f = TFile::Open("name.root?reproducible","RECREATE","File title");
    ```{.cpp}
-   Content of such file should always have same binary content when writing exactly same data.
+   Unlike regular `TFile`s, the content of such file has reproducible binary content when writing exactly same data.
 This achieved by writing pre-defined values for creation and modification date of TKey/TDirectory objects and null value for TUUID objects inside TFile.
 As drawback TRef object stored in such file cannot be